Need help? Call Tony now: 01952 407599

 That’s prevention.
 But there’s also curation.

 Every few weeks, I audit what exists.
-Two files covering similar ground?
-Merge them.
-A wiki page whose content now lives in a finished ebook?
-Delete the wiki page.
-A link pointing to something renamed?
-Fix it.
+I find two files covering similar ground and I merge them.
+I find a wiki page whose content now lives in a finished ebook and I delete the wiki page.
+I find a link pointing to something I’ve renamed and I fix it.

 This isn’t housekeeping.
 This is keeping the brain alive.
 AI memory doesn’t degrade gracefully - it has accurate context or it has confident wrongness.
 Stale documentation is brain damage dressed as thoroughness.